The Witcher: Monster Slayer

-In late 2022, CD Projekt announced that the game will be shut down on June 30th, 2023, after determining that the game did not live up to business expectations.
-The game will be no longer be available for download after January 31st and all in-app purchases will be disabled by then.
+In late 2022, CD Projekt announced that the game would be shut down on June 30, 2023, after determining that the game did not live up to business expectations.
+The game would no longer be available for download after January 31 and all in-app purchases would be disabled by then.
 Some Spokko employees who worked on the game are expected to be laid off.
+The game was shut down as scheduled.